Instrumental Variable Regression via Kernel Maximum Moment Loss: Our Method

 The previous results pave the way for an empirical risk minimization (ERM) framework \citep{Vapnik98:SLT} to be used in our work.
-That is, given an i.i.d. sample $\{(x_i,y_i,z_i)\}_{i=1}^n \sim P^n(X,Y,Z)$ of size $n$, an empirical estimate of the risk $R_k(f)$ can be obtained as
+That is, given an i.i.d. sample $\{(x_i,y_i,z_i)\}_{i=1}^n \sim P^n(X,Y,Z)$ of size $n$, empirical estimates of the risk $R_k(f)$ can be obtained as in the form of U-statistic or V-statistic \citep[Section 5]{Serfling80:Approximation}:

-which is in the form of U-statistic \citep[Section 5]{Serfling80:Approximation}.
-Alternatively, an empirical risk based on V-statistic can also be used, i.e.,